intel/neural-compressor/examples/pytorch/nlp/huggingface_models/language-modeling/quantization/autoround/README.md

 CUDA_VISIBLE_DEVICES=0  python3 signround.py --model_name facebook/opt-125m --amp --num_bits 4 --group_size -1  --iters 400 --lr 0.0025 --minmax_lr 0.0025
 ```

+## Suggestions

+If you have sufficient resources, you can typically achieve better results by increasing the tuning steps and adjusting the learning rate according to a scaling law.
+For example, at step 800, you could use a learning rate of 0.00125

 ## Known issue
 Qwen models have random issue in Auto Rounding